 A team of generally 3-5 Bonner Scholars contributes approximately 5-10 hours of service per person per week with an organization during the academic year (first week of September through the first week of December; first week of February through first week of May; holidays and fall and spring breaks excluded).
 Bonners should have regular and consistent service work with progressively increasing responsibility year-to-year and have a designated partner staff member to serve as mentor/liaison on site.
 First-year CEL and ACEL projects are expected components of a Bonner team and site and are developed in cooperation with CCE staff.
 To support student scholarship and CCE staffing, an honorarium of $3000 is paid to the CCE.

 If interested in becoming a Bonner Community Partner, please complete the TCNJ Bonner 2022 – 23 Community Partner Interest Form.
 For further information on working with a Bonner Team, contact Althia Muse at firstname.lastname@example.org.

 Become a FYCEL Community Partner

-For more information on planning a CEL day, please contact Megan Teitelbaum email@example.com.
+For more information on becoming a FYCEL Community Partner, please contact Megan Teitelbaum email@example.com.

 Become an ICEL/ACEL Community Partner

 A team of upper-level TCNJ students will work with your organization, CCE staff, and their course instructor to develop end-of-semester deliverables that meet the learning objectives of their course and meet a need of your organization.
-Students each dedicate 10-20 hours of on- and off-site work towards their project over the course of the semester.
+Students each dedicate 10 to 20+ hours of on- and/or off-site work towards their project over the course of the semester.
 Students often split into small teams to take on different aspects of a class project, or work individually.

-For more information on planning an CEL/ACEL course project, please contact Brittany Aydelotte firstname.lastname@example.org.
+For more information on planning an ICEL/ACEL course project, please contact Lori Johansson at firstname.lastname@example.org.

 Faculty and Staff